santorsola-teaching/nf-core-gitpod-run/docs/interpretation.md

 ![overview](./img/heatmap_de_genes.png)

 By examining the heatmap, we can visually identify the expression patterns of our five significant differentially expressed genes.
 This visualization allows us to identify how these genes respond to the treatment.
-The heatmap provides a clear and intuitive way to explore gene expression dynamics and can guide further investigation into the biological processes underlying observed changes.
+The heatmap provides a clear and intuitive way to explore gene expression dynamics and can guide further investigation into the *DESEq* processes underlying observed changes.

 ## Over Representation Analysis (ORA)